matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-40.md

----
 layout: question
-title: What is Azure Monitor?
+title: Which Azure service should you use for real-time stream data processing?
 options:
-- Storage service
-- Compute service
-- Monitoring and analytics service
-- Database service
+- Azure Synapse Analytics
+- Azure Data Factory
+- Azure Stream Analytics
+- Azure Logic Apps
 answer: 3
-explanation: "Azure Monitor provides comprehensive monitoring for applications and infrastructure with metrics, logs, and alerts."
+explanation: "Azure Stream Analytics is an event-processing engine that enables real-time analytics on multiple streams of data from sources such as IoT devices and logs."
+difficulty: easy
 ---